Registry of outcome measures

 Devices: For those interested in measurements associated with walking, a new device has also been added.
 Known as DataGait, the device measures gait, with generic application across many diseases.
 This stage 3 record includes links to additional information as well as the distributors contact details.

 Ongoing Work: For anyone interested in myotonic dystrophy, inclusion body myositis and fascioscapulohumeral dystrophy, ROM is presently supporting international collaborative efforts towards the identification of OMs and related information that we hope will serve to inform future discussions and decisions in the selection of OMs.
 The work on IBM and FSHD is presently focussed mainly at functional items/scales, MMT an QMT.
 Work in DM has expanded slightly beyond this with the wealth of information being volunteered by the various experts contributing to the discussion.
 Contributions to this discussion are being added and published via the relevant branch on the Review/Selection tree and we welcome feedback from all experts interested in these areas.
-Please feel free to have a look at the information being gathered www.researchrom.com/review and let us know if you think there is something missing: Registry Coordinator Joanne.Auld@iop.kcl.ac.uk.
+If you have any questions about the registry please contact us [email protected].

 Our thanks! to those individuals and groups who have taken the time to contribute these and other records to ROM.
 Your support and effort is very much appreciated.

 New Contributions: We continue to seek the contributions of experts from around the world.
-If you know of an OM that is used or potentially suitable for application in NMD and is not yet published in ROM please tell us about it.
+If you know of an OM that is used or potentially suitable for application in NMD please tell us about it.
 All it takes to publish a stage 1 record is the official name of the OM and a key reference or official web site.
-Just copy and paste the following information into an email with the subject title: New OM for ROM, fill in the missing details, and send it to the Registry Coordinator Joanne.Auld@iop.kcl.ac.uk:
+Just copy and paste the following information into an email with the subject title: New OM for ROM, fill in the missing details, and send it to the [email protected]

 OM Name: